-The governing body/proprietor will ensure that children and young people are taught about how to keep themselves and others safe, including online.
+The Governing Body/ Trust Board will ensure that children and young people are taught about how to keep themselves and others safe, including online.

 The governing body/proprietor recognise that effective education should be tailored to the specific needs and vulnerabilities of individual children, including children who are victims of abuse, and children with SEND.